 The first step to finding success is building courage.
 What courage do you need?
 What step will help you move beyond the reef?

 Moana was not taking no for an answer.
-She knew to save her island, she needed to sail across the ocean and restore the Heart of Te Fiti.
+To save her island, she had to sail across the ocean and restore the Heart of Te Fiti.

 Along the way, Moana runs into all sorts of trouble.
 She fights monsters and vicious coconuts.
 She even suffers defeats and setbacks.
 Despite all this, there was no option for Moana other than success.
 Even when Maui, her demigod accomplice, was ready to call it quits, Moana pressed onward.